jschr/bootstrap-modal/README.md

 Set the animation used by the `attention` method.
 Any animation in [animate.css](http://daneden.me/animate/) is supported but only the *shake* animation is included by default.

 + **modalOverflow**
 Set this property to true for modals with highly dynamic content.
-This will force the modal to behave as if it is larger then the viewport.
+This will force the modal to behave as if it is larger than the viewport.

 + **manager**
 Set the modal's manager.
 By default this is set to the `GlobalModalManager` and will most likely not need to be overridden.